isukces/cs2php/README.md

 All scenarios allows to take advantages of static type checking.
 C# code is compiled into dll before it is translated to PHP, so result code is more reliable.

+Forget about mistyped variable or method names, forget about mistakes like = instead of ==.

 Enums are used willingly.
 In example well known round function can be used

     var a = round(value, 2, RoundMode.Up);

 ### Test & debug C# code directly in IDE environment... ###

 ...using dedicated web server that simulates APACHE+PHP.
 Just call http://localhost:11000/somefile.php and C# method associated with this url will be invoked.
+See results directly in web browser.

 ### Modularisation support ###
 Divide your project into libraries, put them in preffered folder structure and forget about 'include' madness.
 Necessary files will be found and included behind the scenes.